MTG Phyrexia: All Will Be One release date, cards, and spoilers

 MTG Phyrexia: All Will Be One mechanics

-Adding to their number, oil counters can be used for all kinds of things, they’re a kind of all-purpose counter designed to help proliferate do lots of different things.
-There aren’t any regular counters in the set though.
+Adding to their number, oil counters were another new mechanic, a kind of all-purpose counter designed to help proliferate do lots of different things.
+There aren’t any regular +1/+1 counters in the set though, as Wizards felt this would get confusing.

 MTG Phyrexia All Will Be One artwork from an island card showing a strange metal landscape